Innovations in Scholarly Communication

 Academics can use Academia.edu to share their research, monitor deep analytics around the impact of their research, and track the research of researchers they follow.
 Over 31 million academics have signed up to Academia.edu, adding over 9 million papers and 1.8 million research interests.
 Academia.edu attracts over 36 million unique visitors a month.

 Altmetric.com is subscription service which provides article-level metrics about how research is referenced and shared in a range of social media and in the news.
-The College of Arts, Humanities & Social Sciences, College of Medicine and Veterinary Medicine and the College of Science and Engineering have renewed the subscription for a further year on a trial basis - details below:
+The College of Arts, Humanities & Social Sciences, College of Medicine and Veterinary Medicine and the College of Science and Engineering have renewed the subscription for a further year - details below:

 For support in using this service, or to provide feedback, please contact firstname.lastname@example.org.